Dalbouh02/Review-OS/README.md

 *   **Visual Log:** See a visual summary of your choices before generating.
 *   **BBCode Export:** Generates formatted code ready to paste into Steam.
 *   **Auto-Rating:** Automatically calculates a score (e.g., 8.5/10) based on your positive/negative choices.
+*   **ASCII Art Decorator:** Added a new step in the protocol to select from 30+ custom ASCII arts and more soon.

 ### 🛠️ Developer Console
 *   **Direct Support:** Built-in links to GitHub, Steam, and Twitch.